 New Fares Go Into Effect July 1, 2017

-On Thursday, July 21, the STA Board of Directors approved a new fare structure beginning in July of 2017 and completing in July 2018.
-The decision was made after a three-month outreach process and a public hearing that resulted in changes to the original recommendation.
+At their July 2016 board meeting, the STA Board of Directors approved a new fare structure to be implemented in two phases: Phase 1 effective July 1, 2017; Phase 2 effective July 1, 2018.
+The decision was made after an outreach process and a public hearing that resulted in changes to the original recommendation.
 Based on public input, the Board directed staff to phase in the change over a two-year period, delay the increase for reduced fare passes until the second year, and to retain student and youth summer passes.